 via ADDE from a Unidata-owned, toplevel IDD relay node housed

-Rica in San Jose, Costa Rica from functioning for several
+Rica in San Jose, Costa Rica continues to function as designed

-a fairly high profile undertaking at the UCR, so its success
+profile undertaking at the UCR, so its continued success

 Collaboration activities remain mostly unchanged since the May 2003 report.

 May 1, 2003 Policy Committee Report.

 - Collaborations with EUMETSAT aimed at promoting use of remote access